notadeejay/rbc-training/data/Prep Module 1 - Welcome/00__Welcome__Reading.md

 Don't worry about getting all your thoughts down at once – you can submit feedback as many times as you like!

-### Proposed Feedback Workflow

-Here is one suggested workflow for providing feedback: as you progress through an activity you can jot down some feedback and preliminary thoughts without providing a rating.
-Once you've completed the activity, you can use the final feedback form as an opportunity to give it a rating and to add any additional thoughts.